inajetovic/HealthAI/README.md

-New Repository for AI methods applied to Healthcare.
+New personal project for AI methods applied to Healthcare.

 1) Cirrhosis prediction
 2) soon..